aMytho/osse/README.md

 ./dev-run.sh
 ```

-> Note: You may want to adjust the env vars in this setup script.
+### Manual Installation (regular user)

+> This will be made available upon release.
+If you want to run it locally now, we suggest using the developer method above.

 Open the web frontend and login. http://localhost:4200